 If you're tired of cold weather, snow and even more cold weather, Israel's dry, hot climate certainly tops the list for a best-weather, relocation destination.
-You'll spot a Canadian in Jerusalem wearing a short-sleeve T in mid-winter (anything above 0 centigrade is a heatwave) or desperately trying to find a converted basement rental property in Tel Aviv, two-fours of Molsons and maple syrup on the supermarket shelves.
+You'll spot Canadians in Israel wearing a short-sleeve T in mid-winter (anything above 0 centigrade is a heatwave) or desperately trying to find a converted basement rental property in Tel Aviv, two-fours of Molsons and maple syrup on the supermarket shelves.

 High-profile Canadians in Israel